Transport Truck Crashes in Ontario Increase in 2018

 - Don’t drive in blind spots.
 Trucks have large blind spots on both sides of the cab and just behind the trailer.
 If you drive in a truck’s blind spot, the driver of the truck cannot see you or take precautions to avoid a collision when slowing down or changing lanes.
 Remember, if you can’t see the driver’s face in his or her sideview mirrors, the driver can’t see you.

 Your Rights Following a Transport Truck Collision

 In some ways, your rights following a transport truck accident are the same as your rights in any motor vehicle accident in Ontario.
 As we’ve discussed before, you have the right to apply for statutory accident benefits for your injuries regardless of who was at fault in the accident.
 And if the truck driver was at fault, you can pursue a tort claim against the driver and the company he or she works for.

 But truck cases are more complex than your typical car accident.
 The fact that both the driver and the company he or she works for can be held liable is one source of that complexity.
 Safety regulations and the records they require are another.
-These and other complicating factors are why it’s important to work with a lawyer experienced in handling truck accident cases.
+These and other complicating factors are why it’s important to work with a lawyer who has experience in handling truck accident cases.

-At Preszler Law Firm, we have decades of experience representing Ontarians injured in transport truck crashes.
+At Preszler Injury Lawyers, we have decades of experience representing Ontarians injured in transport truck crashes.
 Our lawyers understand the special factors that make trucking cases so complex and work diligently to bring such cases to a swift and satisfactory conclusion.
 If you’ve been injured in a truck accident, contact us today for a free consultation to discuss your case.